MichailZyusko/interview-preparation/Interview questions.md

         19. Do you know something about design systems, for example, when you have to support themes in an app?
         20. How do you handle accessibility features using JavaScript, so people could use the website only with a keyboard?
         21. Let’s say I have an input and a search button.
 I’m typing some text, every time I change the input I want my previous request to be canceled.
 What is the best operator you can apply in this scenario?
+        22. Have you built any custom UI library for your project?
 - PROGRAMMING LANGUAGES ☑️
     - TypeScript (TS)
         1. Can you describe a scenario where you’d use interfaces over classes?
 And how does this choice impact the design of the system?